LarremoreLab/LarremoreLab.github.io/_pages/dan.md

 <li><strong>The scientific ecosystem</strong> - The scientific method of hypothesis, experiment, and conclusion poorly describes modern scientific discovery and productivity.
 Instead, science is done by <em>people</em> who play various social roles in the ecosystem of science.
 I investigate faculty hiring, productivity patterns, scientific careers, and the dynamics of discovery through large-scale data collection and modeling.</li>
 </ul>

-<h3>Outside the Lab</h3>

-I lean in to Boulder stereotypes by climbing, mountain biking, running, and skiing.
-Boulder is a beautiful place to live, so I try to get outside a lot.
-I like to read, usually in a cycle consisting of nonfiction, literature, and science fiction.
-When I have time, I like to make art, typically sculpture with paper.
-If I had to do another job outside of science, I think I'd like to be a writer.